-Friday June 1st started out like any other work day.
+Friday June 1st started out like any other work day and little did I know that within 72 hours I would be recovering from major bowel obstruction surgery.
 I woke up at 6:45 and got myself ready for work.
 I was having some pretty sharp pains but shook them off as I got Abby ready for daycare.
 For once I was actually on time dropping her off and getting to my office on time.

 Through the morning, the pain started getting worse.
 There were moments where I could not sit up straight.
 It was a pain like I had never felt.
 At 10am, I finally had to throw in the towel and went home to try to take pain medicine and try to sleep off the pain.

 By noon, I knew something major was wrong.
 The pain was increasing despite medication and I had begun vomiting and it was really dark.
 It was time to get to the hospital.

 John was out of town officiating a wedding so I had a friend drive me to the ER.
 They took me straight back and put me in a room.
 The first order of business was lab work.
 Two young women came in the room wielding needles and I knew by the “trainee” that was listed on their badges that it was not going to be pretty.
 Four people and six sticks later we finally had success with drawing blood and starting an IV.

 I don’t remember much of what took place between the time I arrived at the ER (which was around 12:30) and the time I was admitted (around 8pm).
 I had three wonderful friends at church rotate shifts so that I wouldn’t have to be there alone.
 Words cannot describe how grateful I was to have someone there to hold my hand and support me through a pretty scary ordeal.

 Shortly before I was admitted, I was taken down to radiology for a CT scan.
 Within the hour I was told I had a bowel obstruction, I was going to be admitted to the hospital, and would likely end up in surgery.